mainigautam/instagram_backup_manager/README.md

 # Instagram Backup Manager
-This Is A Simple React+Node App , Which Makes Your Instagram Backup Data Readable to A Very High Extent:
+ A Simple web application makes your Instagram Account Backup Data readable to a great extent .

 ## Pre-Requisite
-You Have To Install Node_modules in three directories , that is parent , server and client directory respectively, for that you must have node.js and git installed on your pc , You have links and methods for those below.
+You must have node.js and git installed on your pc ,
+I have provided links and methods for those below.

 ## Requirements